 When you must not take Actonel EC

-- you are unable to stand or sit upright for at least 30 minutes
+- are unable to stand or sit upright for at least 30 minutes

-- you have a condition called hypocalcaemia (a low level of calcium in the blood)
+- have a condition called hypocalcaemia (a low level of calcium in the blood)

-- you are already taking any products containing risedronate.
-You should not be taking both Actonel EC and any other products containing risedronate to treat your osteoporosis because they contain the same active ingredient
+- are already taking any products containing risedronate.
+You should not be taking both Actonel EC and any other products containing risedronate to treat your osteoporosis because they contain the same active ingredient.

 Do not take Actonel EC if you are pregnant.
 Actonel EC is not recommended for use during pregnancy, unless you and your doctor have discussed the risks and benefits involved.